• Skip to primary navigation

 The information presented in this article is based on scientific research and the professional advice of our Content Medical Reviewers, who are experts in the field of Dermatology.
 How we write our content →

-To get the best melasma treatment for your type of skin and the severity of your symptoms, you can have a photo-consultation with a board-certified dermatologist via Miiskin for only $59.
+To get the a prescription for a melasma treatment cream you can have a consultation with a board-certified dermatologist via Miiskin for only $59.
 It takes 5 minutes to upload your photos and answer the clinical questionnaire and you will get an answer from the doctor in 1-2 days.

 Triple combination cream for melasma

 Dr. Fernandez says that one of the best treatment cream for melasma is a triple-combination cream consisting of hydroquinone, tretinoin, and a topical corticosteroid.
 What makes this medication so effective is that it addresses melasma from three different angles.
-This melasma cream is sold under the brand name Tri-Luma, but can also be produced by a compounding pharmacy.
+This melasma cream is sold under the brand name Tri-Luma, but you can also obtain a similar customized formula via a compounding pharmacy.

 Hydroquinone cream for melasma